 Like many organizations, your IT department might already have a regular update plan (Microsoft has “Patch Tuesday”).
 But what’s meant here is a thorough overhaul and evaluation of everything that makes your digital signage system work.
 It’s a good time to peek under the hood and make sure everything’s running as smoothly as possible, so you can deliver the greatest value to your audience.

 Plan It Out

 Before you do anything, go take a look at current and recommended specs for everything you’re using, both hardware and software.
 You may find, for example, that in order to use the latest version of your digital signage software, you first have to upgrade your media player hardware.
-Figure out everything that needs to be done, and the best order for updates to happen.
+Figure out everything that needs to be done, and the best order for digital signage updates to happen.

 You’ll want to apply updates during off hours or some period when there’s more downtime.
 You certainly don’t want to slow down or shut down your digital signage system during peak weekday hours.
 Be sure to have a detailed task list with who is doing what, when, and give everyone in your organization notice of when updates will take place.

 First of all, you’ll want to ensure all your drivers are current.
 Now, some people advise that you should only update drivers when there’s an actual problem.
 But what if a problem develops during a busy communications cycle and part or all of your digital signage system goes down while you do that?
 It might be better to be safe than sorry.
 And video drivers actually need to be updated regularly or performance will almost certainly suffer.